praveen-266/praveen-266/README.md

 ### Hey there, I’m **Praveen K.** –- Data Analyst • Python Aficionado • KPI Whisperer

 🎯 **Mission:** turn raw, noisy data into stories executives can act on **today**.
-💡 **Superpower:** automating the boring stuff—so organisations spend 80 % less time gathering data and 100 % more time using it.
+💡 **Superpower:** automating the boring stuff, so organisations spend 80 % less time gathering data and 100 % more time using it.

 ---